plenoptic-org/plenoptic/docs/getting_started/introductory_tutorial.md

 (full-intro)=
 # Introductory Tutorial

-The goal of this notebook is to give a brief introduction to plenoptic: we'll use two of our synthesis methods with a handful of models, and try to step through the kind of scientific reasoning that plenoptic's synthesis methods facilitate.
-Once you've completed it, we recommend working through the exercises to get more practice using plenpotic, and then read the parts of the documentation that interest you.
+The goal of this notebook is to give an introduction to plenoptic: we'll use two of our synthesis methods with a handful of models, and try to step through the kind of scientific reasoning that plenoptic's synthesis methods facilitate.
+Once you've completed it, we recommend working through the [exercises](exercises-index) to get more practice using plenoptic, and then read the parts of the documentation that interest you.

 :::{admonition} Questions
 :class: important